JonathanBerkeley/Server/README.md

 (Supports client versions 1.2.8)
 More client validation now in place.
 Server generates token that the client must also generate to establish connection.

+## 1.0.7
+(Supports client versions 1.2.8 ~ 1.4.1)
+Minor changes.
+Updated to facilitate new clients